guardian/accessibility/people-and-technology/physical.md

   browser crashes, or the user accidentally closes a tab or hits the Back button, it can be very frustrating to lose all that typing.
 A feature that automatically saves work in progress can save a lot of time.
+- People are likely to make typos when using switches.
+Make it easy for users to go back and correct mistakes on forms.

 ### Further resources